In an attempt to help me keep on track, I am looking for feedback on my early draft via Royal Road.

 On a brighter note, so had his need for extra rations.

 If Llew hadn’t come for him… he didn’t want to think what would have become of him.
 More than likely, he would be truly dead now.

-And Llew could have been halfway out of Turhmos.
+And Llew could have been a good ways across Turhmos already.